First-Year Admissions

-Students who have not attended a college, university, or postsecondary institution, are considered freshmen.
-Freshman applications must be accompanied by the appropriate application fee and your official high school transcript(s).
-If you received a High School Equivalency (HSE) diploma from NY (also known as TASC), send a copy of your diploma and scores.
-If you were eligible for HSE Regents exemptions, be sure to submit your high school transcript along with your HSE Diploma.
-If you received an equivalency diploma outside of NYS, contact the appropriate State Education Department for your record.
-Visit ged.com to learn more.
+Students who have not attended a college, university, or other postsecondary institution are classified as first-year students.
+To apply as a first-year student, you must submit the appropriate application fee along with your official high school transcript(s).
+If you received a High School Equivalency (HSE) diploma from New York (also known as TASC), please include a copy of your diploma and scores.
+If you were eligible for HSE Regents exemptions, ensure that you submit your high school transcript along with your HSE diploma.
+If you obtained an equivalency diploma outside of New York State, please contact the relevant State Education Department for your records.
+For more information, visit ged.com.

-SAT and ACT test scores are not required nor considered in application review through the Spring 2027 admission cycle.
-For more information on the suspension of SAT/ACT test scores, visit the CUNY website.
+SAT and ACT scores are not required and will not be considered in the application review process during the Spring 2027 admission cycle.
+For further details about the suspension of SAT/ACT test scores, please visit the CUNY website.

-Admission is based on a variety of factors, and each applicant is considered individually.
-Freshmen are strongly encouraged to take a college preparatory program in high school that includes courses in English, Mathematics, Laboratory Science, Social Science, Foreign Language, and Fine Arts.
+Admission is based on various factors, and each applicant is evaluated individually.
+First-year students are strongly encouraged to complete a college preparatory program in high school that includes courses in English, Mathematics, Laboratory Science, Social Science, Foreign Language, and Fine Arts.

 CUNY Proficiency Requirements

-The City University of New York (CUNY) requires all students to demonstrate proficiency in English (reading and writing) and math in order to enroll in credit-bearing courses in the associated subject.
-Applicants may establish proficiency in a variety of ways, including, but not limited to, meeting benchmark scores on the SAT, ACT, and New York State Regents exams.
-For more information on CUNY's proficiency requirements, visit the CUNY website.
+The City University of New York (CUNY) requires all students to demonstrate proficiency in English (reading and writing) and mathematics in order to enroll in credit-bearing courses in their respective subject areas.
+Applicants can establish proficiency in various ways, including meeting benchmark scores on the SAT, ACT, and New York State Regents exams.
+For more information on CUNY's proficiency requirements, please visit the CUNY website.

-An applicant who fails to meet all of the above criteria may still be considered for admission if she or he shows evidence of strong academic preparation, such as exceeding the minimum requirements in college preparatory classes, or strong performance on other assessments of academic skills, such as Regents examinations.
-More flexible admission is available through the SEEK Program.
-See below for information on SEEK requirements.
+If an applicant does not meet all of the proficiency criteria, they may still be considered for admission if they provide evidence of strong academic preparation.
+This can include exceeding the minimum requirements in college preparatory classes or demonstrating strong performance on other academic assessments, such as the Regents examinations.
+Additionally, more flexible admission options are available through the SEEK Program.
+Please see below for information regarding the SEEK requirements.

 The Percy E. Sutton Search for Education, Elevation, and Knowledge (SEEK) Program